hashicorp/design-system/.changeset/silver-dodos-retire.md

 - `Pagination` - replaced internal text styling (using `Text` component)
 - `Stepper` - replaced internal text styling (using `Text` component)
 - `Tag` - replaced internal text styling (using `Text` component)

+_No impact is expected on the consumers' applications._